iotJumpway/Intel-Examples/Intel-Edison/_DOCS/3-Installing-Python-3-6.md

         make -s -j4
     ```

-5. Next remove the link for Python 2.7 and add one for Python 3.6
+5. Next issue the following command, thanks to Gerard Vidal, for working this out

     ```
-        rm /usr/bin/python
-        ln -s /home/root/Python-3.6.0/python /usr/bin/python
+        sudo make install
     ```

 6. Now check that Python 3.6 is being used: